The Phoenix Rises

 The Arizona Diamondbacks

-The Phoenix Coyotes Hockey
+The Phx Coyotes Hockey

-The Phoenix Mercury Women's Basketball
+The Phx Mercury Women's Basketball

 The Arizona Sting LaCrosse